retroflexivity/typst-eggs/README.md

 # Usage

-Below is an example of typesetting an example.
+Below is an example of how to typeset an example.

 ```typst
 #import "@preview/eggs:0.1.0": *